 I’d like to think that by this time, everyone knows how much I value the women of the world.
 I live to praise them because they don’t get enough appreciation for their many efforts and accomplishments.
-Mothers, wives, teachers, servers, athletes, models, administrators, factory workers etc. No matter what their roles are, in or out of the house, they just don’t get the respect they truly deserve.
+Mothers, wives, teachers, servers, athletes, lawyers, models, doctors, administrators, engineers, factory workers etc. No matter what their roles are, in or out of the house, they just don’t get the respect they truly deserve.
 And too often, when we (men) look at them, we don’t see or value them for who and what they truly are (for more on that, you can read my blog post: “Woman, I Value You.
 I Love You.”).

 I guess that’s why the following tale is so important to me.
 I can look back and laugh nowadays, but back then, it helped me see things in a most necessary way.
 I hope it does the same for you.

 1991 The Kettle Restaurant, Tallahassee, Florida

 It was a simple job, at least I believed it to be simple.
 Our server, who had been laughing at my jokes, told me that they were hiring and I’d be a good fit.
 I laughed because I knew that employing me around food was like putting a rat in a cheese factory (little did I know that I would one day work for both Hostess/Wonder Bread AND Kellogg Company which soon proved detrimental to my ongoing battle with gravity).
 She told me I should seriously consider it, as it well-suited my sense of humor and personable nature.